or: Humanity's root problem (or challenge)

 Put in the simplest terms:

-It's as simple as that, if one is honest with oneself.
+Could it be as simple as that, if one is honest with oneself?

 Everyone either truly understands freedom, or they are advocating slavery in some form or fashion.
 And they are advocating Wrongs being conducted against people, with impunity — meaning [that] they believe in the concept of authority.
 This is the first place people need to get their minds out of.
 There is no such thing as the concept of authority that is inherent to mankind, or any 3-dimensional beings at all — there is no such thing as authority.

 The concept of authority is — the erroneous concept of authority that does not exist in nature — is [that] some people are masters that get to make up the rules that they say are the way things are, and other people have a moral obligation to obey them — they're called their subjects.
 And, if they don't obey them, then violent behavior can be conducted against them, whether they were hurting anybody or not.

 So, that's what authority is.
 It's not my opinion of what authority is — it's what it is.
 And if people are honest, they will be honest with themselves [and concede that] yes, that's what authority is.